News

 Map

 To orient yourself at any time during a mission, press M to bring up the map.
-The map can be panned and zoomed with left mouse, and it also depicts your current location, important objective locations, and terrain contours.
-You can also use the buttons on the map view to call for support in some missions.
+The map can be panned with left mouse and zoomed with the mouse wheel.
+It depicts your current location, important objective locations, and terrain contours.
+You can also use the buttons on the map view to review the mission briefing or to call for support in some missions.
 Note that the map is not available in firing ranges.

 Basic aiming